-In relation to the concept of "supervision", SASAC's supervisory role only applies to senior managers in wholly and majority State-invested enterprises.
+In relation to the concept of "supervision", SASAC's supervisory role mainly applies to senior managers in certain designated wholly and majority State-invested enterprises.
 This "supervision" is in the nature of a careful watch over behaviour with regard to legal probity and the shareholder interests of the GOC.